Self-Employed Retirement Plans Grand Rapids, MI

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs serves as a retirement savings option that allows entrepreneurs to set aside a portion of their self-employment income.
-Contributions are strictly employer contributions an employer, so, as a independent business owner, you (the employee) would not be able to contribute beyond the 25% you (the employer) have designated.
-If you have employees, you must contribute the same amount for them as you do for yourself.
-It's your choice whether to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-SEP IRAs is a good option for entrepreneurs facing periods of inconsistent earnings.
+Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that allows those who are self-employed to save a percentage of their net business profits.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) cannot make additional contributions beyond the 25% you (the employer) have designated.
+If you have employees, it's required to contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+A SEP IRA works well for companies with fluctuating revenue streams.
 Compared to other retirement options, SEP IRAs don’t have expensive setup or ongoing fees.

 • 25% of compensation, or